 While I can’t provide any details, I can tell you to expect some wool items to arrive in the coming weeks.
 Between the new patterns and the new, warmer fabric, I’ll be spending all of my clothing allowance on running gear.
 Again.
 Unless, of course, y’all tell Santa I’ve been a very good girl this year.

 Have you tried Skirt Sports gear?
 What’s your favorite item?
 What do you think of the new patterns?
-(Click on “Continue Reading” to leave a comment.)
+(You may have to click on “Continue Reading” to leave a comment.)